Pozible: Model

 Pozible takes a 5% service fee from successful projects, and a transfer is made into the project creator's bank account or PayPal account.
 Partners and previously successful project creators are only required to pay a 4% fee for their successful projects.
 In April 2014, Pozible reduced fees for projects that raise over $100,000 to 4% and over $500,000 to 3%.
 In turn, project creators must provide rewards (non-financial at present) to their supporters, relative to how much is pledged, though pledgers are not obliged to select a reward, they can still pledge funds with no reward chosen.

-Creators can choose from the following Models:
+Unsuccessful projects are not required to pay a fee.